 Total production: 4,167 tonnes

-At its peak in 1986, Gecamines produced 476,000 tonnes of copper.
-The company has faced criticism in recent years from the International Monetary Fund and advocacy groups, including Global Witness, for selling assets in non-transparent procedures.
+In November 2017, Bloomberg covered a report that claims nearly $750 million is missing from Gecamines’ accounts.
+The funds were paid by its international partners, but they don’t appear in the company’s books.
+The cobalt-mining company has faced criticism in recent years from the International Monetary Fund and advocacy groups for selling assets in non-transparent procedures.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.